manjulaRathnayaka/lk.cloud.meetup.k8s/docker/README.md

 This section contains information to package a tomcat web application as a docker image.

  DemoApp - source code to build the sample web application.
-To generate the source files, use 'mvn archetype:generate -DgroupId=lk.cloud.meetup.k8s.demo -DartifactId=DemoApp -DarchetypeArtifactId=maven-archetype-webapp -DinteractiveMode=false'
+To generate the source files, use *mvn archetype:generate -DgroupId=lk.cloud.meetup.k8s.demo -DartifactId=DemoApp -DarchetypeArtifactId=maven-archetype-webapp -DinteractiveMode=false*

-DemoApp.war - sample war file which is accessible on tomcat as http://localhost:8080/DemoApp/ Dockerfile - sample docker file to build a docker image.
+ DemoApp.war - sample war file which is accessible on tomcat as http://localhost:8080/DemoApp/

+ Dockerfile - sample docker file to build a docker image.

 Sample docker images are pushed to Docker Hub in repository 'manjula/lk.cloud.meetup.k8s.tomcat-app:1.0.0'